vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/flowchart.md

 ### Directions

 The following directions are available and define the direction the connection will leave the node from.
 If there are more than one specifiers, it is always the last.
-All nodes have a default direction making this an optional specification. `<direction>` will be used to indicate that one of the below should be used in its place.
+All nodes have a default direction making this an optional specification. `<direction>` will be used and one of the below list should be used in its place.

 - `left`
 - `right`